Shanmu13/Leetcode-Solutions/README.md

 Explanation: The array represents the integer 9.
 Incrementing by one gives 9 + 1 = 10.
 Thus, the result should be [1,0].

+# 242. Valid Anagram
+Given two strings s and t, return true if t is an anagram of s, and false otherwise.An Anagram is a word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once.

+Example 1:
+Input: s = "anagram", t = "nagaram"
+Output: true

+Example 2:
+Input: s = "rat", t = "car"
+Output: false

+# 1290.
+Convert Binary Number in a Linked List to Integer
+Given head which is a reference node to a singly-linked list.
+The value of each node in the linked list is either 0 or 1.
+The linked list holds the binary representation of a number.Return the decimal value of the number in the linked list.The most significant bit is at the head of the linked list.

+Example 1:
+Input: head = [1,0,1]
+Output: 5
+Explanation: (101) in base 2 = (5) in base 10

+Example 2:
+Input: head = [0]
+Output: 0